neominik/towards-uvl/README.md

 Analysis results for the number of features, max indentation level, and max sibling distance per submodel can be recreated by running the main method of [Analyze.java](https://github.com/neominik/towards-uvl/blob/master/Evaluation/src/de/neominik/uvl/thesis/Analyze.java) (Uses the `Files.writeString()` method of Java 11, but could be ported to be Java 8 compatible quickly).

 For the file-size comparison, we include the models as exported by FeatureIDE next to the main xml models in their corresponding folders ([automotive](https://github.com/neominik/towards-uvl/tree/master/Evaluation/automotive) and [linux](https://github.com/neominik/towards-uvl/tree/master/Evaluation/linux)).

+## License

+Copyright © 2020 Dominik Engelhardt

+This software is released under the MIT License (see the file LICENSE for details).